banasibb/UFOs_Challenge/README.md

 - Data Sources: [data.js](https://github.com/banasibb/UFOs_Challenge/blob/8a40c0a7152cc80807abc826261c301a0427dc4e/static/js/data.js)
 - Software: Microsoft Virtual Studio Code 1.71.1, JavaScript, ECMAScript, Google Chrome 106.0.5249.121
 ### Analysis Components:
-As part of the module coursework (completed prior to the Challenge assignment), the following tasks were undertaken to explore how JavaScript can be leveraged to create data visualizations.
+As part of the module coursework (completed prior to the Challenge assignment), the following tasks were undertaken to explore how JavaScript can be leveraged to create data visualizations:
-1. Explain the strengths and weaknesses of JavaScript "standard" and JavaScript version ES6+.
+1. Learn the strengths and weaknesses of JavaScript "standard" and JavaScript version ES6+.
 2. Describe JavaScript syntax and ideal use cases.
 3. Build and deploy JavaScript functions, including built-in functions.
 4. Convert JavaScript functions to arrow functions.